bmess/fuzzy-octo-hipster/Readme.rst

 Before You Begin
 ================

-All of this was tried on *Ubuntu Desktop 12.10*, and *Ubuntu Desktop 13.04*.
+All of this was tried on *Ubuntu Desktop 12.10*.
 There's an expectation that the package names may change between different distributions.
 Our goal is to install the bare minimum through packages, and have the newest versions of both vagrant & salty vagrant from their respective online repos.

 Repeat After Me
 ---------------